JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Prevented doing E's quest for dead E and fixed rain through bridge.
 Showed thin bloods on beach when looking down from the beachhouse.
 Made sure beachhouse thugs are dead if Mercurio appears at beach.

+Serial Killer:
++Lowered gainable Humanity points and restored killer's phone call.
++Restored one dog model to and fixed sounds and actions at junkyard.
+Removed Masquerade violation and failure for convincing the killer.
+Made killer react to diner violence and quest independent from Muddy.
+Corrected freezes on meeting the killer and Gimble while Obfuscated.

+The Asylum:
++Added one more Jeanette encounter with enough Seduction and blood.
++Granted Humanity for persuading Therese and Jeanette to make peace.
++Added Domination to Danielle and prevented dead Chunk from dancing.
++Made it easier to save Jeanette and made Tourette give you her gun.
+Fixed Jeanette taking knife, PC, music and some elevator problems.
+Persuading Jeanette and Therese to conciliate is like intended now.
+Corrected Ocean House quests not closing if you refused the gallery.
+Made Ocean House quest failure update when reconciling the sisters.
+Removed Chunk after you met him downtown and restored female raver.
+Corrected wrong Jeanette quest update and made Cal getting re-hired.
+Fixed misleading emails and lines for whoever did get the pendant.

 Warehouse:
 +Changed warehouse bonus XP to stealth and prevented re-entering it.